-• Students who do not have a TOEFL score of 61 for the BBA/BSCS/BSCE programs or 71 for the MBA/MSCS/MSCE programs or IELTS score of 5.5 for the BBA/BSCS/BSCE programs or 6.0 for the MBA/MSCS/MSCE degree programs, are required to take an

-English Placement Test upon arrival to the University.

-- A student who achieves a passing score in all skill areas, including Listening/Speaking (LS), Reading/Writing (RW) and Conversation/Pronunciation (CP) are recommended for regular academic coursework.

-- A student scoring below designated cutoff points for Basic, Intermediate and Advanced level in one or more skill area on the placement test will be required to enroll in ESL courses at the appropriate level.
-Depending upon a student's placement test score, the student may test out of a particular skill and/or score high in one skill area but low in another, and as a result, it is possible that the student is enrolled in different levels of skill area.

-- Students may take the Institutional TOEFL

-examination at the beginning of the academic

-trimester and at the end of academic
+- Students who do not have a TOEFL® score of 61 for the BBA/BSCS/BSCE degree programs or 71 for the MBA/MSCS/MSCE degree programs or 80 for the DCE degree program; or IELTSTM score of 5.5 for the BBA/BSCS/BSCE degree programs or 6.0 for the MBA/MSCS/MSCE degree programs or 6.5 for the DCE degree programs; or a 550 TOEIC® score of for the BBA/BSCS/BSCE degree programs or 680 for the MBA/MSCS/MSCE degree programs or 790 for the DCE degree program, are required to take an English Placement Test upon arrival to the University. - A student who achieves a passing score in all skill areas, including Listening & Speaking, Reading & Writing and Conversation & Pronunciation are recommended for regular academic coursework. - A student scoring below designated cutoff points for Basic, Intermediate, and Advanced level in one or more skill area on the placement test will be required to enroll in ESL courses at the appropriate level.
+Depending upon a student's placement test score, the student may test out of a particular skill and/or score high in one skill area but low in another, and as a result, it is possible that the student is enrolled in different levels of skill area. - Students may take the Institutional TOEFL® examination at the end of the academic trimester at SVU.
+Students who get the minimum score on the examination have the option of not taking ESL courses and will be recommended to take regular degree coursework at SVU.

-trimester.
-For any student who scores or

-above on the examination (71 for Master

-degree seeking students or 61 for Bachelor's

-degree seeking students), has the option of

-not taking ESL courses and will be

-recommended for taking regular degree

-coursework at SVU.